Frequently Asked Questions

 If you take college classes before you receive your high school diploma, you will apply as a freshman.
 If you take college classes after you receive your high school diploma (separate from the summer session), you will apply as a transfer student.
-For a list of Frequently Asked Questions for freshman applicants, please visit www.whitworth.edu/cms/administration/admissions/prospective-freshmen/frequently-asked-questions.
+For a list of Frequently Asked Questions for freshman applicants, please visit whitworth.edu/cms/administration/admissions/prospective-freshmen/frequently-asked-questions.

-Will classes I took at my current community college/college transfer to Whitworth?
+Will my credits transfer to Whitworth?